matthew-dong-dev/personal-website/README.md

 1. [x] Change to recruiter info and about me and switch images
 1. [x] change prof picture, add dates to experience
 1. [x] update website to be in parity with resume, change section titles to match
-1. [x] add link to paper: list short paper & poster, then full paper - see Zach’s website as a model, add askoski brochure to website
+1. [x] add link to paper: list short paper & poster, then full paper - see Zach’s website as a model, add askoski brochure to website, link research code (github repo)
 1. [x] Move “performed general system testing and debugging” to Sabre Internship
 1. [x] remove “credit” from website template, remove "Presented work on learning analytics applications at a university research conference”, Replace exploring outdoors with traveling,  I'm a huge fan of Calvin and Hobbes, would like to own a Bernese Mountain Dog and box in my free time.
 1. [x] less is more, pare down the excess words in everything e.g. in your about me section + askoski description is too long, remove rose hills scholarship portion